egillmagnus/Quntitative-Methods-to-Assess-Sustainability/Content/Exam Questions/1 - Foundations, Definitions, and Core Concepts.md

-# Exam Solutions – Part 1
+# MC Exam Notes – Nr.
+1

-## Foundations, Definitions, and Core Concepts
+## Foundations, Definitions, and Core Concepts (Multiple Choice Optimized)

-This section covers fundamental conceptual questions that appear repeatedly in the exams.
-These questions test *understanding*, not memorization, and are often used to separate good answers from excellent ones.
+Use this section to **recognize the correct option instantly** and eliminate traps.

 ---

-## Question Type 1: What Is a Functional Unit?

-### Correct Definition

-A **functional unit** is a *quantified description of the service provided* by a product or system, used as the reference for comparison in Life Cycle Assessment (LCA).
-It answers the question:

-> What service is delivered, how much of it, and under which conditions?

-Formally:
+## 1. Functional Unit (LCA)

+### ✅ ALWAYS TRUE

-- The functional unit defines **what is compared**
+- A functional unit describes a **service**, not a product
+- It is **quantified**
-- It ensures **comparability** between alternatives
+- It includes **amount and/or time**
-- It is expressed in terms of *function*, not *product*
+- It is required for **comparability** in LCA

+Typical wording:

+- “per km”
+- “per cup”
+- “per year”
+- “over lifetime”

 ---

-### Correct Example (Coffee Machine)

-❌ Incorrect functional unit:
+### ❌ NEVER TRUE

+- “One product” is a functional unit
+- Functional unit = object
+- Functional unit ignores lifetime
+- Functional unit is optional in LCA

+---

+### ⚠️ COMMON MC TRAPS

 - “One coffee machine”

-✅ Correct functional unit:

-- “Preparation of 10,000 cups of coffee over 5 years”

-**Explanation**:

-- Different machines have different lifetimes
-- Different machines use different amounts of energy per cup
-- The service is *coffee*, not *the machine*
+- “One car”
+- “One battery”
+- “One washing machine”

+If the option **does not mention service or quantity**, it is wrong.

 ---

-### Why This Matters in Exams

-Examiners want to see that you:

-- understand that LCA compares **services**, not objects
-- avoid comparing “one item vs one item” when lifetimes differ

-A very common mistake is forgetting the *time or quantity* dimension.
+### 🧠 FAST CHECK

+Ask:

+> *Is this phrased as a service with a quantity or time?*

+If no → ❌

 ---

-## Question Type 2: Renewable vs Non-Renewable Resources
+## 2. Renewable vs Non-Renewable Resources

-### Correct Definitions

-#### Non-Renewable Resource

-A resource that **does not regenerate on a time scale relevant to human use**.
+### ✅ NON-RENEWABLE (Correct Logic)

+- Does **not regenerate** on human time scales
+- Finite for practical purposes

 Examples: